 You Can’t Just Walk Away

 If you are unhappy with the terms of your timeshare agreement, or believe that the contract you signed is unlawful, you cannot just stop paying and walk away.
 If you do this, firstly, you will get nothing back which you have already paid.
 Secondly, access to the timeshare resort will be taken away, along with your right to rent it out to others.
-Thirdly, and most damagingly, the timeshare company will then pass your details onto the major credit agencies.
+Thirdly, and most damagingly, the timeshare company may then pass your details onto the major credit agencies.
 At that point. your information can be turned over to a collection agency in an attempt to recover the fees due to the resort.
-Bear in mind that they will also stick late fees atop that which you already owe.
+Bear in mind that they will also add late fees on top of that which you already owe.

 Identify your Case